sa-mi/sa-mi.github.io/index.md

 <img src="sami.jpg" alt="Me" width="200" />

- I was born and raised in the Bay Area, and I am currently a third-year student @ UC Berkeley studying Applied Mathematics and Physics.
+ I was born and raised in the Bay Area, and I am currently a third-year student at UC Berkeley studying Applied Mathematics.
 I am passionate about science and am always curious to learn new things.
 My free time is usually spent racing or gaming.